Skip to content

 Case Study 2 – Alex and Emily

-Alex and Emily, who had a child together, are an excellent example of how alcohol rehab can change people in the setting of child custody arrangements for unmarried couples.
+Alex and Emily, who had a child together, are an excellent example of how alcohol rehab can change in the setting of child custody arrangements for unmarried couples.

 Alex’s long fight with alcoholism put a dark cloud over how his family worked.
 He would be mean to Emily and their child whenever he got drunk.
 The situation got worse and worse until Emily did something about it.
-She got a restraining order against Alex to keep him from hurting her and their kid.

 Alex jumped at the chance to go to an alcohol rehab program.